How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 • Try to get home before dark.

-If you are a hostage:
+If you find yourself a hostage:

 • Do not make sudden movements, move as little as possible.